When applying herbicides, the aim is to maximise the amount reaching the target and to minimise the amount reaching off-target areas. This results in:

-Many ester formulations are highly volatile when compared with the non-volatile amine, sodium salt and acid formulations.
+Many ester formulations are highly volatile when compared with amine formulations, sodium salt and acid formulations.
 Nevertheless, all herbicides can drift and many have some degree of volatility.

 A significant part of minimising spray drift is the selection of equipment to reduce the number of small droplets produced.
 However, this in turn may affect coverage of the target, and therefore the possible effectiveness of the pesticide application.

 A good example of this is the use of air-induction nozzles that produce large droplets that splatter.
-These nozzles produce a droplet pattern and number that are unsuitable for targets such as seedling grasses that present a small vertical target.
+These nozzles produce a droplet pattern and number that at low water rates, is unsuitable for targets such as seedling grasses that present a small vertical target.
 However, issues of poor coverage with these nozzles can be addressed by increasing the water rate.

 In 2010, the Australian Pesticides and Veterninary Medicines Authority (APVMA) announced new measures to ensure the number of spray drift incidents are minimised.
-The changes are restrictions on the droplet size spectrum an applicator could use, wind speed suitable for spraying and the downwind buffer zone between spraying and a sensitive target.
-These changes should be evident on current herbicide labels.
-Hand held spraying application is exempt to these regulations.
+The changes are restrictions on the droplet size spectrum an applicator can use, wind speed suitable for spraying and the downwind buffer zone between spraying and a sensitive target.

-When large areas are treated relatively large amounts of active herbicide is applied and the risk of off-target effects increases due to the length of time taken to apply the herbicide and the total amount of herbicide applied.
-Conditions such as temperature, humidity and wind direction may change during spraying.
+When large areas are treated, relatively large amounts of the active herbicides are applied and the risk of off-target damage increases due to the length of time taken to apply the herbicide and the total amount of herbicide applied.
+Conditions such as temperature, humidity and wind direction are likely to change during spraying.

 Targets vary in their ability to collect or capture spray droplets.
-Well grown, leafy crops are efficient collectors of droplets.
+Tall, well grown, leafy crops are efficient collectors of droplets.
 Turbulent airflow normally carries spray droplets down into the crop within a very short distance.